What is Sleep Diabetes type 2 in 2024:2024 में स्लीप डायबिटीज टाइप क्या हैं ?

 - Diabetic sleeping too much : Those with type 2 diabetes may be at risk for health problems from getting too much sleep.

-- How do you treat diabetic insomnia? following a diet plan that suits your needs and aids in blood sugar regulation. exercising on a regular basis.
+- How do you treat diabetic insomnia? following a diet plan that suits your needs and aids in blood sugar regulation. exercising on a regular basis. maintaining a consistent sleep routine.

 avoiding stimulants right before bed, such as nicotine and caffeine.